 How can I get involved?

-As a youth rep, you will be representing the interests of young people within cycling and helping to develop future opportunities.
+As a member of the forum, you will be representing the interests of young people within cycling and helping to develop future opportunities.
 A good knowledge and understanding of the issues that your peers face, along with some understanding of current programmes available for young people is therefore essential.

 You will have the opportunity to: